Pandora Boxx: Career

 Boxx and Sherry Vine released "Give Me All Your Muff", a parody of "Give Me All Your Luvin'" by Madonna in 2012.
-In addition, Boxx released several singles in 2012: a cover version of Samantha Fox's hit song "I Wanna Have Some Fun" and the original song "Nice Car!
-(Shame About Your Penis)."
+In addition, Boxx released several singles in 2012: a cover version of Samantha Fox's song "I Wanna Have Some Fun" and the original song "Nice Car!
+(Shame About Your Penis)".
 In 2012, Sharon Needles won the online voting to appear on RuPaul's Drag Race: All Stars, but revealed that she was not going to participate due to the fact she was the reigning winner of the fourth season.
 Needles also confirmed that Boxx was her replacement and would appear on the show.
-Boxx, along with team partner Mimi Imfurst, formed Team Mandora, and they were the first two contestants eliminated on All Stars, placing 11th/12th.
+Boxx, along with team partner Mimi Imfurst, formed Team Mandora.
+They were the first two contestants eliminated on All Stars, placing 11th and 12th.

-After All Stars 1, Boxx was a playable character with Manila Luzon and Yara Sofia for the "RuPaul's Drag Race: Dragopolis" mobile app.

-In 2013, Boxx began hosting Drag Race recaps for NewNowNext on Logo, called "Drag Center".
-She also released a single with Adam Barta called "You Seemed Shady to Me", which hit Top 50 on the iTunes comedy single charts.

-She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.
+After appearing on All Stars 1, Boxx was featured as a playable character along with Manila Luzon and Yara Sofia for RuPaul's Drag Race: Dragopolis, a mobile video game.
+In 2013, Boxx began hosting Drag Center, a series of RuPaul's Drag Race recaps for NewNowNext.
+She also released a single with Adam Barta called "You Seemed Shady to Me", which appeared in the top 50 of the iTunes comedy single charts.
+She was one of thirty drag queens featured in Miley Cyrus's performance of her song "Dooo It!" at the 2015 MTV Video Music Awards.